Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Personalized uterine cancer treatment

 Your treatment team, which may include medical, surgical and radiation oncologists; gynecologists; pathologists; and diagnostic radiologists, collaborates and communicates each step of the way.
 A specially trained staff with experience in caring for women with uterine cancer supports the team.

 Surgery often is part of the treatment for uterine cancer.
 At MD Anderson, our highly specialized surgeons are among the most experienced and skillful in the country.
-In many cases, they are able to perform minimally invasive surgeries for uterine cancer.
+In many cases, they are able to perform minimally invasive surgeries and use robotic surgery for uterine cancer.
 These procedures may help lessen the time it takes you to heal and the time you need to spend in the hospital.

 In addition, we are working toward a better understanding of uterine cancer on a molecular basis.
 Our Gynecologic Genetics Clinic provides genetic counseling for women at risk of inherited cancer syndromes.

 MD Anderson is proud to be one of the only cancer centers in the nation to house a $10 million federally funded uterine cancer SPORE (Specialized Program of Research Excellence) program.
 We're leading the way in uterine cancer research, which means we offer a variety of clinical trials of new therapies.